 - 3 sprigs fresh rosemary, finely chopped

 Watch jam closely - if it’s sticking to the pot, increase stirring and reduce stove temperature.
 The jam is ready when it’s thick and the liquid is well-reduced.
 The consistency should be similar to store-bought fruit preserves.
-Mine took 82 minutes.
+Mine took about 60 minutes.
 Pour into a jar with a lid, and chill overnight.
 This jam is excellent on baked brie or slathered directly on whole grain crackers.